 New iPhones are bigger, better than ever and have an extra two hours' battery life.
 We've got some great tips on how to improve your iPhone battery life.

 Since the dawn of the iPhone 7 the Apple gods have bestowed two extra hours of iPhone battery life on us.
-And it’s a game-changer, along with all it’s other incredible features.
-The following (great) advice also applies to the shiny iPhone 8, iPhone 8 Plus and iPhone X and we’re sure it’ll apply to the new iPhone that’s due to be announced later this year too.
+And it’s a game-changer, along with all it’s other awesome features.
+The following (great) advice also applies to the iPhone 8, iPhone 8 Plus and iPhone X and although the incredible iPhone XS and iPhone XS Max both boast 30 mins and 1 hour 30 mins more battery life than last year’s iPhone, these tips are sure to help you get that little bit extra juice out of your battery.

 Let’s be honest: a phone, no matter how fabulous it looks, is only great when we know we can rely on it, anytime, anywhere.
 Since most of us take our trusty iPhones with us wherever we go, battery power plays a huge role in a phone’s performance and popularity.

 Here are the hacks you need to know to save your iPhone battery and make the most of all the features your iPhone has to offer:

 Adjust your screen brightness

 iPhone screens are bigger and better than ever, so you can get a bit more out of your battery life by adjusting the screen brightness.

 Swipe up from the bottom of the display to open the Control Centre, then drag the brightness slider as far down as possible.

 Make sure you’ve got the latest software updates

 Yes, we’re telling you to go get the latest iOS update (and not just for the cool new features).
 It’s good for your iPhone battery life, too.
 Just go to Settings >General > Software update to get manual updates on your devices, or plug your phone into a power source for a wireless update.

 Low power mode for longer iPhone battery life